Zinc finger: History

-Zinc fingers were first identified in a study of transcription in the African clawed frog, Xenopus laevis in the laboratory of Aaron Klug.
+Zinc fingers were first identified in a study of transcription in the African clawed frog, Xenopus laevis, in the laboratory of Aaron Klug.
 A study of the transcription of a particular RNA sequence revealed that the binding strength of a small transcription factor (transcription factor IIIA; TFIIIA) was due to the presence of zinc-coordinating finger-like structures.
 Amino acid sequencing of TFIIIA revealed nine tandem sequences of 30 amino acids, including two invariant pairs of cysteine and histidine residues.
 Extended x-ray absorption fine structure confirmed the identity of the zinc ligands: two cysteines and two histidines.
 The DNA-binding loop formed by the coordination of these ligands by zinc were thought to resemble fingers, hence the name.
 This was followed soon thereafter by the discovery of the Krüppel factor in Drosophila by the Schuh team in 1986.
 More recent work in the characterization of proteins in various organisms has revealed the importance of zinc ions in polypeptide stabilization.

 The crystal structures of zinc finger-DNA complexes solved in 1991 and 1993 revealed the canonical pattern of interactions of zinc fingers with DNA.
 The binding of zinc finger is found to be distinct from many other DNA-binding proteins that bind DNA through the 2-fold symmetry of the double helix, instead zinc fingers are linked linearly in tandem to bind nucleic acid sequences of varying lengths.
 Zinc fingers often bind to a sequence of DNA known as the GC box.
 The modular nature of the zinc finger motif allows for a large number of combinations of DNA and RNA sequences to be bound with high degree of affinity and specificity, and is therefore ideally suited for engineering protein that can be targeted to and bind specific DNA sequences.
 In 1994, it was shown that an artificially-constructed three-finger protein can block the expression of an oncogene in a mouse cell line.
 Zinc fingers fused to various other effector domains, some with therapeutic significance, have since been constructed.

+Such was its importance that "the zinc-finger motif" was cited in the Scientific Background to the 2024 Nobel Prize in Chemistry (awarded to David Baker, Demis Hassabis, and John M. Jumper for computational protein design and protein structure prediction).